Windsor Charter Academy Farm-to-School Program

 FOOD ALLERGIES

 Students who need their school meals modified to accommodate food allergies or preferences will be required to submit a Meal Modification Form signed by their medical provider.
-The Food Services Department will only modify meals if this form has been completed.
+The Food Services Department will only modify meals if this form has been submitted to the Health Office.

 U.S. Department of Agriculture